Sometimes when you import (or copy and paste) numbers from a database or another source into Excel, the values are stored as text.

 While both of these observations tell you that the spreadsheet includes numbers stored as text, the most obvious indicator might be the green triangles in D2:D3.

-Here 2 ways you can convert numbers stored as text to values you can work with.
+You can ignore the errors or you can convert numbers stored as text to values you can work with.

 Method #1: Convert Numbers Stored as Text with Error Checking

 A green triangle indicates that there is an error in the formula within that cell.
 When you select a cell with a green triangle, the Error button appears.

 Using the screenshot below as an example, here’s how to convert these numbers stored as text to values.

 - Drag to select D2:D3 then click the Error button.